craigsapp/scorelib/class/index.md

 [ScorePageOverlay](ScorePageOverlay) object which consists of a list of [ScorePage](ScorePage) objects.
 Each ScorePage in a ScorePageOverlay object is intended to be displayed on the same page.
-Use of the overlay system is dependend on the implemention.
+Use of the overlay system is dependent on the implementation.
 It can be used to store analytic markup, variants, ossia, older versions of the page, etc.